 What!?
 Han thought to himself in shock of what he saw.

 Aeryn panicked, she pushed the air in front of Roy like before to dodge his fist. *FWUUUU* She sent another gust of wind towards his direction.
 Roy formed another smirk on his face.
 He took a deep breath in and made a circle with his fingers, his hand was still on fire.
 A gust of wind blew towards Roy.
-Right as it was about to hit him, he quickly spun in a circle with his lit hand in front of him.
-The spin seemed to direct the gust with him like a cyclone.
+Right as it was about to hit him, he quickly spun in a full circle with his lit hand in front of him.
+The spin seemed to direct her gust around him like a cyclone.
 Just as he completed his spin, he blew air through his fingers in her direction. *SHWROOOOOOOSHHH!!!* a huge blast of fire came from his hand and headed towards Aeryn’s direction.
 It started to grow bigger and wider as it got closer to her; He used her gust of air to feed his flame.
 Aeryn just stood there in total shock as she watched the flame grow bigger and come closer by the second, she began to shake.
 No… she thought to herself in disbelief.

 Gasps could be heard all throughout the classroom.